Quantum Decoherence Effects: a complete treatment: Open quantum system approach

 Therefore, in this set-up, $\lambda$ is the dimension-full interaction strength, and $\alpha$ is a real phase.
 It has to be emphasized that this interaction does not change sign when going from neutrino to antineutrino, unlike the so-called non-standard interactions.
 Moreover, bounds on this coupling do not exist yet.
 The known searches for nonstandard interactions of this type by measuring the Casimir forces or torsion pendula could potentially bound exclusively a Yukawa-type deviations from Newtonian gravity for the element $\lambda_{ee}$ if $SU(2)_L$ symmetry holds.
 However, similar bounds on non-diagonal elements do not exist.
+Although there are no specific limits for $\lambda$, we can expect that its magnitude is in the same order of magnitude as the decoherence parameter, given our assumption of the origin of the interacting field mentioned above.
+Interestingly, the experimental sensitivity to $\lambda$ for a given experimental scenario is quite similar to that of the decoherence parameter, as we will show later.
+Therefore, it is not unreasonable to consider the magnitude of $\lambda$ and the decoherence parameters as compatible from the perspective of the experimental power for testing the parameter.

+It is also important to notice that $\lambda$ does not need to be constant and can have an arbitrary energy dependence.
+Different energy dependencies will lead to different distortions, and therefore different phenomenologies.
+Mass-varying neutrinos~\cite{Fardon:2003eh}, for example, are just one of the many models that can be obtained.
+However, in this work we want to present a complete framework and not focus on a particular energy dependence, and therefore we will keep $\lambda $ constant.
+The extension to any energy dependence is straightforward.
+By keeping the model simple, we can make transparent that there is a strong correlation between distortions to the kinematic phase and the mixing angle and they cannot be arbitrarily tuned.